ianwheeldon/acCRISPR/README.md

 ### Example 3: Implementation on the Cas12a growth screening dataset from *Y. lipolytica*

+The raw Cas12a library has an average coverage of 7, when rounded off to the nearest integer.
 This dataset is used for essential gene identification and hence, a 1-tailed test will need to be performed in this case.

 From the `acCRISPR` home directory, navigate to the directory containing source code: `cd src/acCRISPR`